hlibbabii/redi-github-25/README.md

 # CheckMate++ ♟️

-CheckMate++ is a blazing-fast, C++-powered chess engine with a focus on modularity, extensibility, and brutal stragtegy.
-It uses advanced search algorithms and a heuristic-evaluation function to dominate oponents on the board.
+CheckMate++ is a blazing-fast, C++-powered chess engine with a focus on modularity, extensibility, and brutal strategy.
+It uses advanced search algorithms and a heuristic-evaluation function to dominate opponents on the board.

 ## Features